[July 2020 Update]

-How do we know we know who the users are when we set up hyperlocal location targeting and audience based targeting?
+How do we know who the users are when we set up hyperlocal location targeting and audience based targeting?

 The Short Answer